-- (a) All visitors are briefed on World Vision UK Safeguarding Policy, about the Behaviour Protocols (Section 2.1) and Communications (Section 5.0).
-They sign acknowledgement of this Policy and understanding of the protocol, and the signed acknowledgement is kept on file by the Safeguarding Manager. - (b) World Vision UK team arranging the visit will obtain from the National Office (hosting office) their Safeguarding Behaviour Protocol as well as local customs regarding appropriate interaction with beneficiaries together with the name and contact details of the local Safeguarding lead.
-This must be given to all visitors during orientation prior to visit. - (c) Visitors will be accompanied by a World Vision employee always when visiting World Vision projects.

-4.3 Virtual Meetings: These meetings will be arranged and facilitated by World Vision UK staff to allow sponsors and donors to see and hear about projects and programmes.
-Both World Vision UK Safeguarding Manager and the National office safeguarding leads shall be informed from the time of planning to ensure all safeguarding requirements are met.

-- (a) All World Vision UK participants are briefed on the World Vision UK Safeguarding Policy, about Behaviour Protocols (Section 2.1) and Communications (Section 5.0).
-They sign acknowledgement of this Policy and understanding of the Protocol, and the signed acknowledgement is kept on file by the Safeguarding Manager. - (b) All World Vision UK participants are briefed on local customs and behaviours regarding their virtual interaction with beneficiaries and should their behaviour and/or dialogue be inappropriate the meeting will be terminated.
+- and Communications (Section 5.0).
+They sign an acknowledgement of this Policy and understanding of the protocol, and the signed acknowledgement is kept on record by the Safeguarding Manager. - The World Vision UK team arranging the visit will obtain from the National Office (hosting office) their Safeguarding Behaviour Protocol as well as local customs regarding appropriate interaction with beneficiaries together with the name and contact details of the local Safeguarding lead.
+This must be given to all visitors during orientation prior to visit. - (c) Visitors will be accompanied by a World Vision employee always when visiting World Vision projects. - 4.3 Virtual Meetings: These meetings will be arranged and facilitated by World Vision UK staff to allow sponsors and donors to see and hear about projects, programmes, and sponsored children.
+Some meetings involve just one sponsor speaking to their sponsored child whilst others are groups of sponsors joining online to hear from their sponsored children.
+Both the World Vision UK Safeguarding Manager and the National Office safeguarding lead shall be kept informed from the time of planning these meetings to ensure all safeguarding requirements are met. - (a) All World Vision UK participants are briefed on the World Vision UK Safeguarding Policy, about Behaviour Protocols (Section 2.1) and Communications (Section 5.0).
+They sign an acknowledgement of this Policy and understanding of the Protocol, and the signed acknowledgement is kept on record by the Safeguarding Manager. - (b) All World Vision UK participants are briefed on local customs and behaviours regarding their virtual interaction with beneficiaries and should their behaviour and/or dialogue be inappropriate the meeting will be terminated. - All World Vision UK participants have a de-brief after their virtual meeting with World Vision UK staff and sponsored children are de-briefed with local World Vision staff, for wellbeing and evaluation purposes.

-4.4 Overseas Travel for World Vision UK Representatives: Persons travelling outside the UK, including to Crown Dependencies, must have obtained approval for travel, as part of the International Travel Policy, from the Safeguarding manager, who will ensure DBS, safeguarding training and assessment is valid.